 Fire rips through apartment building on Chicago's North Side

-Firefighters battled the blaze on School Street in Roscoe Village Wednesday evening.
+No one was injured in the fire in the building on School Street in Roscoe Village.

 View CBS News In